stevenleung2018/digital-cv/docs/Resume_of_Steven_leung.md

 ## VOLUNTEERING

-### Mentor for MDS students, UBC, November 2023-April 2024
+-   Mentor for MDS students, UBC, November 2023-April 2024
     -   Guided and supported two MDS students, providing strategic advice and fostering professional development to prepare them for successful careers post-graduation in June 2024.
+-   Workshop on Project Management for MDS students, UBC, April 2024
+    -   Delivered a workshop on project management best practices, sharing insights on effective project planning, execution, and monitoring to enhance students’ understanding of project management principles.

 ## OTHER EDUCATION